 Leadership Team

-As a scholar-practitioner, Dr. Boyd has co-authored numerous articles, book chapters, and policy reports showcasing his work with Black fathers.
-His community work spans from research and teaching as a professor, to program design and implementation, to delivering keynote speeches on social and racial justice.
+The scholar-practitioner, who lives by his life motto: "Speak the truth even when it is bitter,” has co-authored numerous articles, book chapters, and policy reports showcasing his work with Black fathers.
+His community engagement spans from research and teaching as a professor to program design and implementation, as well as delivering keynote speeches on social and racial justice.

-Dr. Boyd received a Bachelor of Arts from Concordia University Chicago, Master of Arts from DePaul University, and Ph.D. from Georgia State University.
-Dr. Boyd also completed postdoctoral training at Duke University.
+Dr. Boyd earned a Bachelor of Arts from Concordia University Chicago, Master of Arts from DePaul University, and Ph.D. from Georgia State University.
+He also completed postdoctoral training at Duke University.

 Dr. Clinton Boyd, Jr.